ForwardGT/SpaceX_Mobile_App/README.md

-First mobile application for training
+First mobile application for training!